caseywhorton/AzureMachineLearningStudio-Rcodes/README.md

       - R-studio: https://www.rstudio.com/
     - "You will need to have a Microsoft account or create an account.
 As of 2017, there is a free tier that allows you experiment and practice with this tool."
       - Microsoft Azure Machine Learning Studio: https://studio.azureml.net
+    - "The two scripts contained need to be zipped into a zip folder."
     - "More background on the lead and lags generator R custom model and a look at the output can be found here:"
       - https://caseywhorton.wordpress.com/2017/05/06/generating-leads-and-lags-custom-r-module-in-azure-machine-learning-studio/

+* **Scripts**
+  - R script: "leads_lags_function.R "
+  - XML Script: "leads_lags_function.xml "

 ## Supporting Documentation

 * **README Formatting Style Guide**